ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/bootstrap.md

 This is the easiest option to start a cluster because the only requirement a crdt-based peer has to become part of a Cluster is to contact at least one other peer.
 This can be achieved in several ways:

+* Adding addresses for other peers to the `peer_addresses` array in the configuration.
 * Pre-filling the `peerstore` file with addresses for other peers ([as we saw in the previous section](/documentation/deployment/setup/#the-peerstore-file)).
 * Running with the `--bootstrap <peer-multiaddress1,peer-multiaddress2>` flag.
 Note that using this flag will automatically *trust* the given peers.
 For more information about trust, read the [CRDT section](/documentation/guides/consensus#crdt).
 * In local networks with mDNS discovery support, peers will autodiscover each other and no additional measures are necessary.